apiaryio/dredd/docs/installation.rst

 npm
 ---

 Dredd is a command-line application written in JavaScript, or to be more precise, in `Node.js <https://nodejs.org>`__.
-If Docker isn't an option for you, it's possible to install Dredd using the `npm <https://www.npmjs.com>`__ package manager.
-To install Dredd's dependencies, you'll also need to have `Git <https://git-scm.com/>`__ available.
+If Docker isn't an option for you, it's possible to install Dredd using the `npm <https://www.npmjs.com>`__.

 .. _install-nodejs: